The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 “Oh, but it is, it is… I want to know what you were plotting.”

 Gasps were heard around the room.
-Everyone knew that Zorro was courting Señorita Escalante, and might not have been as demonstrative of his feelings as that, but he clearly cared for her as well.
+Everyone knew that was courting Señorita Escalante, and might not have been as demonstrative of his feelings as that, but he clearly cared for her as well.

 “In a duel?”
 Mendoza asked loudly in surprise.
 He only said what everyone else was thinking – that Diego, known for his aversion to weapons, had stood no chance against a seasoned fighter like Zorro.

-“No, not in a duel!” replied fiercely.
+“No, not in a duel!”
+Victoria replied fiercely.
 “We talked!
 We talked for a long time, and they agreed to leave the decision to me.
 And I, may God forgive me, I made my choice!
 I made my choice!” she cried and fell to her knees by Diego’s armchair, hiding her face in her hands.

 In the hubbub of surprised whispers from the pueblo’s inhabitants, Diego put his arms around the girl’s shoulders.

-“Yes, made her choice,” he said in a voice that was faint but steady.
+“Yes, Victoria made her choice,” he said in a voice that was faint but steady.
 “She chose me.”

 More noise from the crowd.
 The news was so shocking that everyone present felt the need to express their opinion.
 It was some time before the sergeant was able to restore order, and no one noticed that the door to one of the rooms upstairs had opened just a crack.